brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo.md

 > If you modify the checkout action to fetch the entire history (by specifying `fetch-depth: 0`), then `.GitInfo` and `.Lastmod` [work] as expected[.]

 *[Stylistic edits and one link applied.]*

+This is because (a.) hosts' Git configurations for builds typically are set to so-called *shallow-clone* behavior; and, apparently, (b.) no host allows altering this in either its built-in UI or any optional config files (*e.g.*, `netlify.toml` with Netlify or `vercel.json` with Vercel).
+Shallow-clone behavior causes problems with using `.GitInfo` data as described in this post, so keep this in mind if you typically deploy via your host's built-in user interface rather than with CI/CD.

 After finding this answer, I simply added a `with` section to my GitHub Action's `Checkout default branch` step: